sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 With any luck, you'll see the `sayhi` work area set up in your directory and no errors.
-If not, take a close look at any errors `Dist::Zilla` generated and figure out what you might need to fix.
+If not, take a close look at any errors `Dist::Zilla` generated and try to figure out what you have to do to get things working.

 ## Getting `sayhi` to Say "Hi"

-`Dist::Zilla` has generated our template and skeletong files, now we just need to make a few trivial changes to our module to get it to actually do something.
+`Dist::Zilla` has generated our template and skeleton files, now we just need to make a few trivial changes to our module to get it to actually do something.
 Fire up your text editor to edit the `lib/sayhi.pm` module and add/modify the following lines (or just cut and paste the entire code listing that follows):